This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 The journey time is approximately 40 minutes and the service is pretty reliable, since buses in Budapest use dedicated lanes to avoid traffic congestion.

-This line can be used only with the Airport shuttle bus single ticket (not with day passes!), which currently costs 2,500 Ft, ~€6.3 (as from October 2025).
+This line can be used only with the Airport shuttle bus single ticket (not with day passes!), which currently costs 2,500 HUF, ~€6.3 (as from October 2025).
 If you hold a valid digital or paper Budapest Pass (excluding the 15-day pass), Pest County Pass, or Hungary Pass, you can purchase a discounted 1,000 HUF airport shuttle bus add-on single ticket instead of the standard 2,500 HUF ticket.

 Ticket for 100E airport express can be purchased: